denizyuret/Knet.jl/docs/loss.md

 Cross entropy is a commonly used loss function for classification problems.
-Assume q is the class probabilities output by the model and p is the actual probabilities (p is typically a one-hot vector when we know the class for sure, but does not have to be).
+Assume q is the class probabilities output by the model and p is the desired probability vector (p is typically a one-hot vector when we know the class for sure, but does not have to be).
 Then the cross-entropy loss is defined as:

     J(q) = -Σ pi log qi